‘The region has developed tremendously since the year 2000’

 “We have a region that has developed tremendously since the year 2000.
 Employment and gross regional product, for example, have shown really strong growth - clearly better than Sweden as a whole.
 And if we compare within Europe, there aren’t many metropolitan regions that can compete with our growth numbers.”

-So far this year, 14 companies that you and your team have assisted have established operations in the region.
+During 2019, 25 companies that you and your team have assisted established operations in the region.
 Why are companies choosing Gothenburg?

 “We can’t offer free land or tax reliefs nor access to a gigantic market.
 Nevertheless we are attracting market driven investments, partly as Swedes are early adopters and trendsetters.
 But a key reason is the access to competence and networks.
 We have world-leading expertise in a number of areas – automotive, life science, microwave technology etc. Within the automotive industry there are very few other cities in Europe that measure up to Gothenburg, while in other sectors it’s more that we are leaders in certain niche areas.
 Another big strength is our large companies: Volvo, Volvo Cars, AstraZeneca, SKF, Ericsson, Stena etc. These have major operations in the region and this really helps to build strong clusters.”